LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_04_Investigate_Message_Security.md

 ## Lab Setup

-**Note:** In this lab exercise, you will partner with another student to exchange emails with.
-If you do not have a partner, you can exchange emails from a personal Microsoft Outlook email account (@outlook.com, @Hotmail.com, @live.com, etc) with your tenant admin account, **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the unique tenant prefix provided by your lab hosting provider)
+**Note:** In this lab exercise, you'll partner with another student to exchange emails with.
+If you do not have a partner, you can exchange emails from a personal Microsoft Outlook email account (@outlook.com, @Hotmail.com, @live.com, etc.) with your tenant admin account, **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the unique tenant prefix provided by your lab hosting provider)

 ## Instructions

 ### Task 1 - Create a Sensitivity Label

-To utilize time more effectively, we are first going to create a new sensitivity label so that it has enough time to replicated by the time we reach task 4.
+To utilize time more effectively, we're first going to create a new sensitivity label so that it has enough time to replicated by the time we reach task 4.

-1. On **LON-CL1**, select **Ctrl+Alt+Delete** to log in.
-Log into **LON-CL1** as the local administrator account that was created by your lab hosting provider (**Administrator**) with the password **Pa55w.rd**.
+1. On **LON-CL1**, select **Ctrl+Alt+Delete** to sign-in.
+Sign-into **LON-CL1** as the local administrator account that was created by your lab hosting provider (**Administrator**) with the password **Pa55w.rd**.

-2. You will begin by accessing the **Microsoft Purview** compliance portal on **LON-CL1**.
+2. You'll begin by accessing the **Microsoft Purview** compliance portal on **LON-CL1**.
 Select the **Microsoft Edge** icon from your taskbar and enter the following URL in the address bar: **<https://compliance.microsoft.com/mail/>**.

 3. On the **Sign in** page, enter **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider), and then enter the tenant email password provided by your lab hosting provider on the **Enter password** page.
 Select **Sign in**.